I-beam: Design for bending

-Bending torque and resulting stress in case of bi-axial bending of a symmetric beam.
+Bending torque and resulting stress in the case of bi-axial bending of a symmetric beam.
 The complex bending is the superposition of two simple bendings around the y and z axes (small deformation, linear behaviour).
 The largest stresses (_{xx}) in a beam under bending are in the locations farthest from the neutral axis.

 A beam under bending sees high stresses along the axial fibers that are farthest from the neutral axis.
 To prevent failure, most of the material in the beam must be located in these regions.
 Comparatively little material is needed in the area close to the neutral axis.
-This observation is the basis of the I-beam cross-section; the neutral axis runs along the center of the web which can be relatively thin and most of the material can be concentrated in the flanges.
+This observation is the basis of the I-beam cross-section; the neutral axis runs along the center of the web, which can be relatively thin, and most of the material can be concentrated in the flanges.

 The ideal beam is the one with the least cross-sectional area (and hence requiring the least material) needed to achieve a given section modulus.
 Since the section modulus depends on the value of the moment of inertia, an efficient beam must have most of its material located as far from the neutral axis as possible.
 The farther a given amount of material is from the neutral axis, the larger is the section modulus and hence a larger bending moment can be resisted.

-When designing a symmetric I-beam to resist stresses due to bending the usual starting point is the required section modulus.
+When designing a symmetric I-beam to resist stresses due to bending, the usual starting point is the required section modulus.
 If the allowable stress is σ_{max} and the maximum expected bending moment is M_{max}, then the required section modulus is given by: